PX4/PX4-Autopilot/nuttx/configs/hymini-stm32v/README.txt

   DFU SE PC_based software installation includes a file "DFU File Manager" conversion program that a file in Intel Hex format to the special DFU format.
-When you successfully build NuttX, you will find a file called nutt.ihx in the top-level directory.
+When you successfully build NuttX, you will find a file called nutt.hex in the top-level directory.
 That is the file that you should provide to the DFU File Manager.
-You will need to rename it to nuttx.hex in order to find it with the DFU File Manager.
 You will end up with a file called nuttx.dfu that you can use with the STMicro DFU SE program.

 LEDs
 ====